 Firstly, if none of the platforms has the facilities and resources for transportation, storage, sale, ARMA conducts a tender for each kind of work separately complying with the total amount stated in the relevant Directive.
 For instance, most platforms do not have storage facilities for various kinds of goods in their possession or rented.
 This approach will allow to increase the number of platforms used to sell the asset, which, in its turn, will increase the volume of sales and create honest competition.
 Currently, only SE Setam can comply with this requirement.

 Secondly, the price of the asset must be reduced gradually depending on the demand.
-For the first auction, the initial price of the asset must be not lower than the market price, and in the case of lack of demand, the price for the following auctions has to be reduced taking into account all factors affecting it (the arrest, the demand, the condition etc.) Currently, due to the lack of a functional formula of asset evaluation, most valuable property is not old at all.
+For the first auction, the initial price of the asset must be not lower than the market price, and in the case of lack of demand, the price for the following auctions has to be reduced taking into account all factors affecting it (the seizure, the demand, the condition etc.) Currently, due to the lack of a functional formula of asset evaluation, most valuable property is not old at all.

 Thirdly, standards need to be established to ensure unobstructed access of the evaluator to the asset.
 The possibility to verify real value of the asset will lead to the increase in demand.